Approved by the Board on 16 November 2016

-Role of the Chairman
+Role of the Chair

 The Chair is responsible for leadership of the Board, creating the conditions for overall Board and individual Director effectiveness.
 Specifically, it is the Chair’s responsibility to:

-Provide coherent leadership consistent with the Group’s Core Values;
+- Provide coherent leadership consistent with the Group’s Core Values;

-Run the Board and set its agenda, taking full account of the concerns of all Board members.
+- Run the Board and set its agenda, taking full account of the concerns of all Board members.
 Board agendas should be primarily focused on strategy, performance, value creation and accountability, ensuring that issues relevant to these areas are reserved for Board decision;

-Ensure there is a clear structure for, and the effective running of, Board Committees with appropriate terms of reference;
+- Ensure there is a clear structure for, and the effective running of, Board Committees with appropriate terms of reference;

-Ensure that the members of the Board receive accurate, timely and clear information, in particular about the Group’s performance, to enable the Board to take sound and effective decisions and ensure constructive debate;
+- Ensure that the members of the Board receive accurate, timely and clear information, in particular about the Group’s performance, to enable the Board to take sound and effective decisions and ensure constructive debate;

-Lead the Board’s review of the nature and extent of the significant risks the Group is willing to accept in implementing its strategy and the Group’s management of those risks;
+- Lead the Board’s review of the nature and extent of the significant risks the Group is willing to accept in implementing its strategy and the Group’s management of those risks;

-Ensure effective implementation of Board decisions by the CEO;
+- Ensure effective implementation of Board decisions by the CEO;

 - Ensure effective communication with shareholders and other stakeholders and ensure that the members of the Board are made aware of the views of major investors;

-Take the lead in providing a properly constructed induction and training programme for new Directors and updates for all Directors as necessary, facilitated by the Company Secretary;
+- Take the lead in providing a properly constructed induction and training programme for new Directors and updates for all Directors as necessary, facilitated by the Company Secretary;

-Take the lead in identifying and meeting the development needs of the Board as a whole and for each individual Director;
+- Take the lead in identifying and meeting the development needs of the Board as a whole and for each individual Director;

-Ensure that the performance of individuals and of the Board as a whole and its committees is evaluated at least once a year and the results of the Board evaluation are acted upon;
+- Ensure that the performance of individuals and of the Board as a whole and its committees is evaluated at least once a year and the results of the Board evaluation are acted upon;

-Chair the Nomination Committee, building an effective and complementary Board and regularly review succession planning and the composition of the Board;
+- Chair the Nomination Committee, building an effective and complementary Board and regularly review succession planning and the composition of the Board;

-Foster effective relationships and communications between the Non-Executive Directors and the executive team;
+- Foster effective relationships and communications between the Non-Executive Directors and the executive team;

-Promote high standards of Corporate Governance and seek compliance with the provisions of the UK Corporate Governance Code and other applicable governance codes of practice; and
+- Promote high standards of Corporate Governance and seek compliance with the provisions of the UK Corporate Governance Code and other applicable governance codes of practice; and

 - Consult where necessary or appropriate with the Senior Independent Director on Board matters.